COVID-19 Information and Resources

 • Increased anxiety, depression and suicidality

-• Other physical health impacts – headaches, cardiac, digestive, blood pressure
+• Physical health problems – headaches, cardiac, digestive, blood pressure

-• Negative impact on healthy life-style – sleep, nutrition, exercise, interest in hobbies
+• Healthy life-style impacts – sleep, nutrition, exercise, interest in hobbies

-• Job impacts – impaired job performance, decreased perception of job performance, dissatisfaction with job, absenteeism, job changes
+• Job impacts – impaired job performance, career dissatisfaction, absenteeism

 Patient Impact

-• Decreased quality and poor patient safety outcomes
+• Decreased quality & poor patient safety outcomes

 System Impact